thammegowda/summary/nmt/content/03-unsup/01-unsupervised-nmt.md

 1. Words having similar meaning appear in similar context across languages
 2. There is a linear mapping from one embedding vector space to another which can be easily learned

-Once we had these automatically aligned word embeddings of good enough quality, the next problem to tackle was: "how to do sentence translation without parallel data?"
+After having the automatically aligned word embeddings of good enough quality, the next problem to tackle was: "how to do sentence translation without parallel data?"

 ### 1. [Unsupervised neural machine translation](https://arxiv.org/pdf/1710.11041.pdf) {% cite artetxe2017unsupervised%}